 Understanding the Revenue Cycle in Medical Coding & Billing

 In the healthcare industry, revenue cycle management (RCM) is the financial backbone that keeps a practice or facility running smoothly.
 At the heart of the revenue cycle are medical coding and billing, which convert clinical services into revenue.
-Understanding how these components fit into the larger cycle is crucial for reducing denials, improving cash flow, and ensuring compliance.
+Understanding how medical coding and the revenue cycle fit into the larger cycle is crucial for reducing denials, improving cash flow, and ensuring compliance.

 What Is the Revenue Cycle?